michellesyoon/programming-languages-1/blog.md

 ## Ideas for the blog

-These are just suggestions, explore on your own.

-Some items require more work than others.
+These are just suggestions, explore on your own. **The blog is a space where you can be creative.** Some items require more work than others.
 Feel free to expand interesting topics into a series of blog posts.
+Get in touch with any questions.

 #### Haskell